gushenweiz/scCAEs/README.md

 ```bash
 python scCAEs.py --dataset Zeisel
 ```
 Then you will get the cluster result of "Zeisel" dataset using scCAEs method.
-The values of NMI, ARI and Accuracy are 0.7636, 0.8107 and 0.8932, respectively.
+The final output reports the clustering performance, here is an example on Zeisel dataset:

+Final: NMI= 0.7636, ARI= 0.8107, ACC= 0.8932.

+In addition, you will also get an output file named "predict_Zeisel.csv".
+In the file, the first column will be the cell name, the second column will be the predicted cell type.

 ## Plots
 We show an example on how to create a tSNE plot with the predicted cell types.
 The R command can be found in the "tSNE_Example" folder.